 Why Study Here?

-Studying German at Dalhousie opens a window into the country's rich culture and heritage, and its literature and thought.
+Studying German opens a window into the country's rich culture and heritage, and its literature and thought.
 German writers—such as Luther, Kant, Hegel, Nietzsche, Freud, and Heidegger—made significant contributions to modern thought and German literature, and laid the groundwork for modern subjectivity and notions of freedom.

 Knowledge of the German language is also an asset to careers in such fields as engineering, art history, journalism, diplomatic service, linguistics, relief work, education, archaeology, economics, theatre studies, music, film, political science, architecture — the list goes on!